Vidvox/hap/README.md

 - **Hap Alpha** has similar image quality to Hap, and supports an Alpha channel.
 - **Hap Q** has improved image quality, at the expense of larger file sizes.

-A [Hap QuickTime codec](http://github.com/vidvox/hap-qt-codec/) allows encoding and non-accelerated playback of Hap video in any application on Mac OS X, and assists accelerated playback in applications which support it.
+A [Hap QuickTime codec](http://github.com/vidvox/hap-qt-codec/) allows encoding and non-accelerated playback of Hap video in any application on Mac OS X and Windows, and assists accelerated playback in applications which support it.
+A [DirectShow codec](http://www.renderheads.com/portfolio/HapDirectShow/) is also available.

 Hap has some characteristics which you should consider before using it: